Albuquerque International Balloon FiestaCity of Albuquerque Balloon Fiesta Park, Albuquerque, NM

 Balloon Fiesta Q&As

 The official website of the Albuquerque International Balloon Festival includes an interview with Dick Brown, a member of the Balloon Fiesta Heritage Committee who has been with the event since that first launch in 1972.

 “(The committee is) a group of seasoned balloonists who endeavor to capture the Balloon Fiesta’s history before we get too old to remember,” he said.

 What advice do you have for someone wanting to get involved?

 Set your alarm clock for 4 a.m., insert yourself in the smooth-flowing Balloon Fiesta traffic, find that special parking place waiting just for you at Balloon Fiesta Park, and get out there on the launch field.
 Mingle among those swaying giants, talk to the pilots and ground crews, and volunteer to help out.
 Before you know it, you’ll be involved.

-What tips do you have to first-timers?
+What tips do you have for first-timers?

 Become second-timers.
 Your first ballooning experience, whether as a spectator, a launch or chase crew member, or a Balloon Fiesta volunteer, will surely get you hooked on ballooning.
 And remember, ballooning is a year-round sport in Albuquerque, so don’t just wait for the next annual Balloon Fiesta to roll around.
 There are always interesting programs and events going on.

 If you could take a ride in any balloon, which one would it be and why?